rgardner/knowledge/README.md

 ## Goals and History
-You can read more about the history of this project and the initial goals in my [introductory post] on my website.
+You can read more about the history of this project and the initial goals in the [introductory post] on my website.

 [introductory post]: http://www.robert-gardner.com